showrov4g/problem-solving-with-TS/README.md

-# 📘 Blog 1: Understanding the `keyof` Keyword in TypeScript
+# What is the use of the `keyof` keyword in TypeScript?
+Provide an example.

 TypeScript is a type-safe language based on JavaScript that makes the coding experience of developers more precise and safe.
 One of the important features of TypeScript is the `keyof` keyword.
-This keyword is mainly used to extract the types of property keys that are present in a kind.
+This keyword is mainly used to extract the types of property keys present in a type.

 ---

-## 🧹 In This Blog, We Will Discuss:
+## In This Blog, We Will Discuss:

 * What is the `keyof` keyword?
 * How does it work?